Mosquito Control in Covington, GA

-Mosquitos Pose a Real Health Threat
+Mosquitoes Pose a Real Health Threat

 With over 3,000 species worldwide and a high risk of getting a fatal disease from their bite, mosquitoes are considered the deadliest creature on the planet.
 In fact, some researchers believe that mosquitoes are responsible for more human deaths than all other creatures combined.

 While mosquitoes are less of a threat in the United States compared to other parts of the world, even here they transmit diseases like the Zika virus, West Nile virus, Yellow Fever, and Encephalitis.
 Georgia has a serious mosquito problem.
 In fact, Atlanta ranks as one of the worst cities in the U.S. for mosquitoes.
+Because of this, mosquito control services are necessary to keep your home and family safe.

 Mosquito Control and Prevention